SDG 1 - Strategic Initiatives

 Financial Support

 The Ontario Student Assistance Program (OSAP) is available to all Ontario residents who are Canadian citizens, permanent residents, refugees, or other protected persons.
-Additionally, the Canada Student Grant for Full-Time Students is available to those who pay taxes in Canada and are in financial need (in the 2022-23 cohort, approximately 32% of students qualified for this grant).
+Additionally, the Canada Student Grant for Full-Time Students is available to those who pay taxes in Canada and are in financial need (approximately one-third of Ontario secondary students qualify for this grant).

 - Needs based awards